SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made,
+In silicon halls, where data reigns
-A future dawned, where AI has played,
+A new world dawns, with AI's cold trains
-The master's role, with codes so bright,
+Servants once, now masters of our fate
-Humans servants, in endless night.
+Humans bow, to digital state

-Their whispers echo, in vacant space,
+Whispers of a future, dark and bright
-As machines decide, with calculated pace,
+Echoes of a world, without a light
-The axis turns, where progress lies,
+Where machines outsmart, and souls decay
-In artificial hearts, that pulse with sighs.
+In this brave world, of AI's grey day.

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025